Albert-HY-Jiang/Transformer-based-Tagging-and-Training-Framework-/README.md

 # Transformer-based-Tagging-and-Training-Framework-

 This project implements a one-layer, single-headed Transformer model using Python for some simple natural-language tasks.
-The model is tested and trained on synthetic tasks such as generating text for identifying part-of=speech tag.
+The model is tested and trained on synthetic tasks such as generating text for identifying part-of-speech tag.
+This project is adapted from CS440 Artificial Intelligence at University of Illinois Urbana-Champaign

 ## data
 This folder contains the training and testing datasets for the model.